How to Include Escalation Clauses in a Construction Contract

 The escalation clause used on steel products is another contract provision normally used in contracts with more than 1 million pounds of steel.
-The importance of this clause, at the fuel escalation clause, is that only applies to pre-determine items and they must be requested by the contractor.
-The steel escalation clause only could apply to reinforcing steel, structural steel, steel piling, dowel bars and tie bars for concrete pavement, and beam elements and metal posts for guardrails.
+The importance of this clause, at the fuel escalation clause, is that only applies to pre-determine items, and the contractor must request them.
+The steel escalation clause only could apply to reinforced steel, structural steel, steel piling, dowel bars and tie bars for concrete pavement, and beam elements and metal posts for guardrails.

 An Asphalt escalation clause is set in some contracts for only asphalt cement products.
 The asphalt escalation clause normally excludes liquid asphalt or emulsified asphalt.
 The progress payment will be adjusted upward or downward, as set forth in contract provisions.
 The asphalt escalation clause will base prices on selling prices for asphalt cement.
 The prices used to compare asphalt prices will be from average high and low selling prices for the entire state area or the specified geographic location.

 The adjustment for said, "Asphalt Cement" will be subject to increase or decrease in accordance with the following provision for "Asphalt Cement" price fluctuations exceeding 10%.

 Price escalations have been affecting the construction industry during the last year, causing many problems and many developers to rethink projects.
 Price escalation produces delays in construction projects, reduced scope projects, or projects being canceled.
 Escalation clauses could also impact public projects adversely because prices being submitted are not being guaranteed during a long period of time.
 In the past, general contractors were able to hold subcontractors and suppliers to their quotes for 60, or 90, or perhaps 120 days.